napari/napari/docs/developers/documentation/docs_template.md

 words to capitalize in your headings (spoiler - we use sentence case for our headings) and other style conventions.

 ## Next steps
-- Use this section to link to other relevant tutorials, further reading on any complex topics you mentioned, or other relevant documentation
+- Use this section to link to other (maybe more advanced?) tutorials, further reading on any complex topics you mentioned, or other relevant documentation
-- Now that you've written your document, you can proceed with [pairing your notebook](./index.md#3-pair-your-notebook-with-myst-markdown)
+- Now that you've written your document, you can proceed with [updating the TOC](./index.md#3-update-toc)